-A criminal threat charge is not a light matter defendants can shrug off.
+A criminal threat charge is not a light matter defendant can shrug off.
 The charge comes with a real threat of jail or prison time and significant fines.
 While they are difficult for the prosecution to prove, many threat cases involve written or recorded interactions that can be difficult to evaluate in the proper context.
 Without an experienced criminal threats attorney, an unfounded criminal threat case may result in harsh penalties.

 Our Riverside criminal threats lawyers at the Law Offices of Graham Donath, APC, may be able to have the charges against you dropped or reduced successfully.
 There are a number of defense strategies we can use to keep you from facing sentencing for a crime that never existed.
 Let us help you protect your life and future from unsubstantiated claims of criminal threat.
-Get started by calling our Riverside criminal threats attonrneys any time for more information.
+Get started by calling our Riverside criminal threats attorneys any time for more information.